backslashphp/demo/README.md

 - A course cannot accept more students than its capacity.
 - The course capacity can change at any time to any positive integer different from the current one.
-- A student cannot join more than 3 courses.
+- A student cannot subscribe to more than 3 courses.

 ## Getting started